 - Ensure any solid objects or foliage do not interfere with the beam

 It is recommended all alarm systems are installed by licensed and qualified installers to guarantee best performance and longevity.
 Also greater warranty benefits apply: 3yr parts & onsite labour (excludes km’s)

-The Parabeam FSK-700 can be supplied in a DIY kit, however if purchased to be self-installed then the following official factory installation guide will provide some useful instructions & information that if followed will greatly assist in achieving a successfully deployed system:
+The Parabeam FSK-700 can be supplied in a DIY kit for personal use only or by licensed/registered installers when installing on behalf, however if purchased to be self-installed then the following official factory installation guide will provide some useful instructions & information that if followed will greatly assist in achieving a successfully deployed system:

 Online Installation PDF:

 BEFORE REQUESTING ASSISTANCE…